 Here are some emotional wellness goal examples to help you get started:

 Having identified the positive feelings you want to experience more often, you can now work backward from there:

 - What action steps will help you realize these feelings and experience improved mental health?

-- Add those action steps to your goals list – or, add images onto your vision board that represent those action steps.
+- Add those action steps to your goals list – or add to your vision board images representing those steps.